-Over the course of the previous three crop years, commercial trucking rates for the movement of grain in western Canada had risen by a factor of 23.2%%.
+Over the course of the previous three crop years, commercial trucking rates for the movement of grain in western Canada had risen by a factor of 23.2%.
 Ultimately, this increase reflected the effects of rising input costs, the most notable being fuel and labour.
 Increased grain shipments also served to heighten the demand for carrying capacity, which gave service providers a greater degree of latitude in passing these costs onto their customers.

 During the first three months of the 2007-08 crop year, short-haul trucking rates rose a further 1.9%.
 This increased inflationary pressure resulted in the composite price index rising to 125.5 by the close of the first quarter.
 Much of this inflationary pressure was again due to the escalating price of fuel, which had been rising in conjunction with crude oil prices since the end of the 2006-07 crop year.
 By the end of the first quarter the price of West Texas Intermediate crude oil had increased by a factor of 20%, rising from about \$75 US per barrel to \$90 US per barrel.
-And although the second quarter saw the price of crude fluctuate around this level, the per-barrel price at the end of January 2008 had not materially changed.
+The price of crude fluctuated around this level through to the end of the second quarter before then beginning to rise again.
+By the end of April 2008 the per-barrel price had risen by more than 50%, reaching a record \$115 US.
+This spurred domestic fuel prices even higher.